Observers for compressible Navier-Stokes equation

 \subsection{Numerical configuration}

-The space domain is $[0;1]$ and is supposed to be periodic.
+The space domain is $[0,1]$ and we still assume periodic boundary conditions.
 The discretization involves $10^2$ grid points, with a step $\Delta x=10^{-2}$.
 We consider a time step $\Delta t=10^{-3}$.
 We also experimented with increasing the spatial resolution (and correspondingly decreasing the time step), but the results are almost identical and not presented here.
 The adiabatic exponent is set to $\gamma = 1.4$, and the diffusion is set to $\nu=5.10^{-2}$ (except in section~\ref{subsec-nonlin-num}).
 The numerical code uses a conservation form of the compressible Navier-Stokes system, with $\rho$ and $\rho u$ as variables.
 A finite volume scheme is used, in which the inviscid flux is computed using an approximate Riemann solver (e.g. VFRoe scheme).
 Time integration scheme is a third order explicit Runge-Kutta scheme, where the time step is chosen based on a CFL condition.

 In order to reproduce a quasi-linear situation, we consider the true (observed) solution $\rho(t,x)= 1$ and $u(t,x) = 0$ while the initial conditions for the observer are set to:

 so that the mean values of $\hat\rho$ and $\hat u$ are $\rho_I=1$ and $u_I=0$ respectively, and where $k$ is a given mode, usually the first one ($k=1$, unless differently specified).